cegj/cegj/README.md

 ### Hi there 👋
+## Olá! 👋

-I'm an IT student.
+I'm an IT student at Pontifical Catholic University of Minas Gerais (BR).

-You can reach me at:
+You can reach me out at:

 - E-mail: cegasparjr@gmail.com
 - LinkedIn: https://www.linkedin.com/in/cegj/